-Each year, we transfuse around 55,000 units of blood components, helping to save the lives of patients with serious injuries, those undergoing surgery, premature babies, and people receiving treatment for cancer and other conditions.
+Each year, the blood transfusion service transfuses around 55,000 units of blood components, helping to save the lives of patients with serious injuries, those undergoing surgery, premature babies, and people receiving treatment for cancer and other conditions.

 What are blood components and their functions?